A hiatal hernia occurs when the upper part of your stomach pushes up through your diaphragm and into your chest region.

 - over-the-counter or prescription H2-receptor blockers that lower acid production

-- over-the-counter or prescription proton pump inhibitors to prevent acid production, which give your esophagus time to heal
+- over-the-counter or prescription proton pump inhibitors to prevent acid production, giving your esophagus time to heal

 If medications don’t work, you might need surgery on your hiatal hernia.
 However, surgery is not commonly recommended.